Why does BUILD exist?

-- If one-third of dropouts graduated from high school, the federal government would save $10.8 billion each year in public assistance no longer be needed by young adults better prepared for their futures.
+- If one-third of dropouts graduated from high school, the federal government would save $10.8 billion each year in public assistance.

 We are in a time of an unprecedented focus on the nation’s unfulfilled promise of educational equity and opportunity.
 BUILD is part of the solution.
 We provide students who are most at risk of failing or dropping out of high school with a reason to stay in school and we offer the support they need to make it happen.